swyxio/cli-cheatsheet/README.md

+> this list is now archived - look inside https://github.com/sw-yx/brain if you would like an updated list! thank you.

 # cli-cheatsheet

 helpful libraries and resources for *building* Node.js CLIs.
 Not [a list of CLIs](https://github.com/agarrharr/awesome-cli-apps).

 I put together a 90 minute Egghead.io [Course](https://egghead.io/courses/build-custom-cli-tooling-with-oclif-and-typescript?af=95qfq1) and [Workshop](https://github.com/sw-yx/egghead-cli-workshop/) on how to put these tools together, if you like video learning.
 I also make some money if you watch those videos if you want to help :)